Police Interactions by Kansas Lawyer, Vincent Rivera

 So in order for you to be detained, they have to have reasonable suspicion and in order for you to be placed in custody, they need to have even more evidence that you’re involved in something.

 Ultimately for you to be arrested they have to have established probable cause.

 As we go up along this spectrum your rights increase and the level of evidence that they need increases.

 Very often in a motion to suppress we’re arguing about where on this spectrum this case lies.

-Generally speaking the prosecution wants to move everything to the far end and say it’s a voluntary encounter.
-Because if it’s a voluntary encounter then police do need a reasonable suspicion but they don’t need any evidence that you did anything.
+Generally speaking, the prosecution wants to move everything to the far end and say it’s a voluntary encounter.
+Because if it’s a voluntary encounter then the police do need a reasonable suspicion but they don’t need any evidence that you did anything.

-Likewise as the defense we’re trying to move things as close to arrest as we can.
-Because when that happens the burden is to show that they have to have evidence that you’ve committed these offences.
+Likewise, as the defense, we’re trying to move things as close to arrest as we can.
+When that happens the burden is to show that they have to have evidence that you’ve committed these offenses.